Vadim Bolohan

-Vadim Bolohan (born 15 August 1986) is a Moldovan footballer who plays as a defender for Milsami Orhei and the Moldova national team.
+Vadim Bolohan (born 15 August 1986) is a Moldovan former footballer who played as a defender.

 Career

 During the 2008–09 summer transfer season, he transferred to Zorya from Dacia Chișinău.
 While playing for the Moldova national under-21 football team, he played as a central defender and also wore the captain's badge.
 Bolohan left Zorya in January 2010 and signed for PFK Sevastopol.

 International goals

 Scores and results list Moldova's goal tally first.